Give Me Umami

 Give Me Umami » Guides » Japanese Cooking Basics

-8 Essential Japanese Pantry Staples for Beginners
+7 Essential Japanese Pantry Staples for Beginners

-Updated: Apr 25, 2025 · Published: Jan 23, 2025 by Kurumi · This post may contain affiliate links · Leave a Comment
+Updated: Jul 10, 2026 · Published: Jan 23, 2025 by Kurumi · This post may contain affiliate links · Leave a Comment

 In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

-I’ve picked out a few must-have pantry staples so you won’t feel overwhelmed—either by choices or by cost.
+I’ve picked out a few must-have pantry staples so you won’t feel overwhelmed either by choices or by cost.
 You can always add more as you try new recipes!

 💡Want a simple guide to start Japanese cooking?
 Check out our Step-by-Step Guide to Japanese Cooking Basics.